 Mehrabad Jame’ Mosque of Bonab

-The presence of an inscription that describes the founders and the exact date of construction of the Mehrabad Mosque is one of the greatest features of this historical building.
+The presence of an inscription that describes the founders and the exact date of construction is one of the most remarkable features of this historical building.

 A Glance at the History of Bonab

-Mehrabad Mosque, which is also called the “Mehrabad Jame’ Mosque”, is located in Bonab City in East Azarbaijan Province.
-The name Bonab is reminiscent of the “Kebab of Bonab”, a delicious Iranian kebab that can be a pleasant and memorable experience for every tourist.
-Besides, this ancient and historical city has many historical and natural attractions for tourists.
-With a population of more than 100 thousand people, this city is located in the south of East Azarbaijan province and 120 km southwest of Tabriz city.
-According to the discoveries made in the hills around Bonab, the history of human habitation in these areas dates back to prehistoric times.
-The excavations of the southern heights of the Qarah Qoshun cemeteries show that Bonab was very prosperous in the Safavid era (16th century AD).
-The existence of several historical monuments such as the Mehrabad Mosque and Bathhouse in Bonab City, left from the same era, is also proof of this fact.
+Mehrabad Mosque, also known as the “Mehrabad Jame’ Mosque,” is located in Bonab City in East Azerbaijan Province.
+Bonab is famous for the “Kebab of Bonab,” a delicious local specialty, and offers many historical and natural attractions for tourists.
+With a population of over 100,000, the city lies 120 km southwest of Tabriz.
+Archaeological discoveries in the surrounding hills indicate that human habitation in this area dates back to prehistoric times.
+Excavations of the Qarah Qoshun cemeteries show that Bonab flourished during the Safavid era (16th century AD).
+Historical monuments such as Mehrabad Mosque and the historical bathhouse from the same era are evidence of this prosperity.

 History and Features of Mehrabad Mosque